-Grand Central Terminal in New York City was built in 1913 and is the largest train station in the world, complete with a rich history—and plenty of secrets.
-If you're traveling to NYC for your vacation, consider exploring the hidden corners, the shady past, and the many quirks of this famous landmark.
+Grand Central Terminal in New York City was built in 1913 and is the largest train station in the world, complete with a rich history—including the demolition of the first structure built in 1871—and plenty of secrets.
+If you're traveling to NYC, consider exploring the hidden corners, the shady past, and the many quirks of this famous landmark.

 From a whispering gallery to secret passages and tunnels, a kissing room to a secret hidden in plain sight, discover all there is to see in Grand Central Terminal on your next trip to New York City.